-Thoughts during grief can vary from “there’s nothing I can do about it” to “it’s my fault, I could have done more” to “he had a good life” or “it wasn’t her time.”
+Thoughts during grief can vary from “there’s nothing I can do about it” to “it’s my fault, I could have done more” or from “she had a good life” to “it wasn’t her time.”
 They can be troubling or soothing, and people in grief can bounce between different thoughts as they make sense of their loss.
-Grieving behaviors run from crying to laughter, sharing feelings to engaging silently in activities like cleaning, writing, or exercising.
+Grieving behaviors run from crying to laughter, and from sharing feelings to engaging silently in activities like cleaning, writing, or exercising.
 Some people find comfort in the company of others, particularly with those who may be similarly affected by the loss, and others may prefer to be alone with their feelings.

-The Diagnostic and Statistical Manual (DSM) does not define bereavement as a disorder, but pre-existing conditions such as major depressive disorder, or trauma surrounding a death which can cause acute stress or posttraumatic stress, can complicate bereavement.
+The Diagnostic and Statistical Manual (DSM) does not define bereavement as a disorder, but pre-existing conditions like major depression, or repercussions associated with the trauma of a death, such as acute stress or posttraumatic stress, can complicate bereavement.
 Normal symptoms of bereavement can mimic those of depression, but these symptoms typically pass within two months of the loss.
 For those who may be vulnerable to depression, grief has the potential to precipitate a depressive episode, and for those who already experience depression, the bereavement process can be prolonged and worsened by the depression.
-What distinguishes grief from depression is that grief is specifically related to the loss or death, and depression is characterized by a general sense of worthlessness, guilt, and lack of joy.
+What distinguishes grief from depression is that the feelings of grief are specifically related to the loss or death, and depression is characterized by a general sense of worthlessness, despair, and lack of joy.

 Rhonda, 57, had a sudden breakdown, stopped working, became anxious and depressed, and sought therapy after her sister passed away.
 A full history revealed she had been the sole caretaker for her sister, who had been ill for years and required near fulltime assistance.
 During the time of the illness, Rhonda’s parents had both died of natural causes.
-Rhonda realized she never had time or emotional energy to mourn her parents’ death, and in fact resented her sister, who had died a year previously, and not mourned her death that had just occurred within the past year, and for which Rhonda felt terribly guilty.
-She had also been so caught up in her family duties, she had had little time to develop other pursuits.
-Allowing herself to face the great feelings of sadness and loss slowly dissolved her anxiety, and after a time of rest to fully grieve, Rhonda could return to work and, with the support of a therapist and a close friend, she found the strength to begin to build a full life.
+Rhonda realized she never had time or emotional energy to mourn her parents’ death, and in fact, resented her sister, and had not mourned her death that had just occurred within the past year, and for which Rhonda felt terribly guilty.
+She had also been so caught up in her family duties that she had had little time to develop other pursuits.
+Allowing herself to face the great feelings of sadness and loss slowly dissolved her anxiety, and after a time of rest to fully grieve, Rhonda could return to work.
+With the support of a therapist and a close friend, she found the strength to begin to build a full life.